OgetoOndicho/DATA-SCIENCE-103/README.md

 ## METHODOLOGY.
-The data was cleaned and formatted for consistency across the entire set.
+- The data was cleaned and formatted for consistency across the entire set.
 Patterns and distributions were checked for appropriately.
-The target variables were then defined, and properly checked for to ensure the end result truly reflects the Stakeholders demands.
+- The target variables were then defined, and properly checked for to ensure the end result truly reflects the Stakeholders demands.
 For exammple: 'Is Returned' for Products returned by customers and 'Is Fraud' for any fraudlent or suspicious transactions that may have been made.
+- The Models built for Fraud detection and Customer Product Return rate were then evaluated to determine if they were really fit for the classification utility.

 ## RESULTS AND FINDINGS.